-In fact, there is proof that soy, wheat, corn and other grains take slightly longer to digest in comparison to meat and fish for dogs.
-This particularly suggests that if your dog has some digestive problems then going on a vegan diet should be consulted with a vet first, just to avoid more complication for your pet’s stomach and digestive system.
+In fact, there is proof that soy, wheat, corn, and other grains take slightly longer to digest in comparison to meat and fish for dogs.
+This particularly suggests that if your dog has some digestive problems then going on a vegan diet should be consulted with a vet first, just to avoid more complications for your pet’s stomach and digestive system.

 Homemade vs Wet vs Dry Vegan Dog Food

-Dry Vegan Food — A lot of dry dog foods come in kibble form, which are convenient to store for weeks without getting that really nasty smell and has more shelf life than wet dog foods.
+A lot of dry dog foods come in kibble form, which is convenient to store for weeks without getting that really nasty smell and has more shelf life than wet dog foods.
 Perhaps the only downside to dry vegan food is that it doesn’t hydrate your dog as much as wet foods and processed ones might contain fillers that aren’t necessary for your pet’s nutrition.

 Best Protein Sources for Vegan Dogs